Life Unflaked

 Here’s how you can use Gmail to capture your thoughts before they fly away.

-• In the subject line (anywhere in the email works, actually), type a unique keyword.
-And by unique, I don’t mean you’re special for choosing it.
-I mean one that would never show up in an email from someone else accidentally.
+- By unique, I mean one that would never show up in an email from someone else accidentally.
 I’ve used “YYY” for many years now, and it works splendidly.

 Found that one out the hard way.